In today’s guest post, Wendy shares 6 tips for building a healthy family, from how we eat to how we play together.

 One of the things that cause friction in the family is food issues.
 Maybe Mary has diabetes and must not eat sugar, or Billy needs to eat gluten free.
 The issue comes in when Dad loves candy and insists on having it around.
 Mary and Billy feel cheated and like it is unfair that they cannot have this goodie that Dad enjoys so much.

 We must be considerate to all members of the family.
 Maybe Dad can switch to sugar-free and gluten-free candy so everyone can enjoy it.
 If not, at least buy them some that they can enjoy and everyone is happy.
-This is the kind of compromise that leads to healthy families.
+You can look for other healthy, delicious swaps that the whole family can enjoy together.

 2. Support Each Other